-ASHG and the National Human Genome Research Institute (NHGRI) co-sponsor the Genetics & Public Policy Fellowship to give genetics professionals an opportunity to contribute to the policy-making process.
-It is designed as a bridge for genetics professionals wishing to transition to a policy career.
+ASHG and NHGRI co-sponsor the Genetics and Public Policy Fellowship to give genetics/genomics professionals an opportunity to contribute to the policy-making process.
+The fellowship is designed as a bridge for those who wish to transition to a policy career.

-This is a fellowship program designed for genetics professionals with an advanced degree who are early in their careers and interested in the development and implementation of genetics-related health and research policies at a national level.
+This fellowship program is for genetics/genomics professionals with an advanced degree who are early in their careers and interested in the development and implementation of policies related to genetics/genomics research and genomic medicine at a national level.

 The fellowship provides experiences working: